kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md

 ### §107.47   Flight restrictions in the proximity of certain areas designated by notice to airmen.

-A person acting as a remote pilot in command must comply with the provisions of §§91.137 through 91.145 and 99.7 of this chapter.
+A person acting as a remote pilot in command must comply with the provisions of §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.137   Temporary flight restrictions in the vicinity of disaster/hazard areas.|§91.137]] through 91.145 and 99.7 of this chapter.

 ### §107.49   Preflight familiarization, inspection, and actions for aircraft operation.